Dan149/wordlist-creator/README.md

 The program creates a wordlist.txt file in the folder.

-To get full and early updates, you can contact me trougth danfaldev@gmail.com to buy the premium life-time access.
+Fell free to contact me via email: danfaldev@gmail.com

 **to make bitcoin donations, you can send bitcoin to this BTC adress: 1EvL9BCEGwfwL8UpEQE71SgARB5imzFUax**